hikeri/fai-rkgen/README.md

 - **Support**: This tool is not completly open-source, but you have ability to make it more open-source if you decrypt/deobfuscate js in index.html.
 But I strongly request you not to do this.
 At a minimum, this is pain for your brain that does not correspond to the effort.

 #### Contributing:
-We do not plan to accept contributions or other types of assistance in creating this product.
+I do not plan to accept contributions or other types of assistance in creating this product.
 It is better to send your help to Fair Mail and NetGuard.

 #### License:
 This project is licensed under the MIT License.
 See the LICENSE file for details.